Miami Hurricanes football: Florida State

+Louisville

+The football rivalry between Louisville and Miami dates back to 1933 and has been played 17 times.
+The series became a conference rivalry when Louisville joined the ACC in 2014.
+The programs are connected by head coach Howard Schnellenberger, who resuscitated both schools' football programs and led both teams to great successes when they were struggling and facing financial issues.
+A trophy was introduced to the rivalry in 2023 honoring Howard Schnellenberger, a bronzed pair of boots worn by Schnellenberger awarded to the winner of the game.
+The Hurricanes lead the all-time series 12–5–1.

 Nebraska

 The series with Nebraska is tied at 6–6 as of 2018.

 Notre Dame

 The Hurricanes and the Notre Dame Fighting Irish first met during the 1955 college football season.
-They met three times during the 1960s (1960, 1965 and 1967), and proceeded to play each other annually from 1971 to 1990 (except in 1986).
+They met three times during the 1960s (1960, 1965 and 1967) and proceeded to play each other annually from 1971 to 1990 (except in 1986).
 Notre Dame consistently dominated the series in the 1970s.
-But in the 1980s, Miami began to dominate and the once docile rivalry intensified significantly.
-Both teams were national contenders in the later part of the decade, and both teams cost each other at least one national championship.
-Hostilities were fueled when the Hurricanes routed the Fighting Irish in the 1985 season finale 58–7, with Miami widely accused of running up the score in the second half.
-The rivalry gained national attention and both teams played their most famous games from 1988 to 1990.
-The infamous game known as Catholics vs. Convicts was won by the Fighting Irish 31–30.
+However, in the 1980s Miami began to dominate and the rivalry intensified significantly.
+Both teams were national contenders in the latter part of the decade, and both teams cost each other at least one national championship.
+Hostilities were further fueled when the Hurricanes routed the Fighting Irish in the 1985 season finale 58–7, with Miami widely accused of running up the score in the second half.
+The rivalry gained national attention again and both teams played their most famous games from 1988 to 1990.
+The game known as Catholics vs. Convicts was won by the Fighting Irish 31–30.
 In 1989, Miami ended Notre Dame's record 23-game winning streak with a 27–10 victory.
-The rivalry ended after the Fighting Irish dashed #2 Miami's hopes for a repeat national championship with a 29–20 victory in South Bend.
+The rivalry ended after the Fighting Irish dashed #2 Miami's hopes for a repeat national championship with a 29–20 victory at Notre Dame.

-The two teams are scheduled to next meet on a still undetermined date during the 2024 season.
-They also will play each other in yet to be scheduled dates in the 2025, 2031, 2032, 2034, and 2037 seasons.
+The two teams are scheduled meet in the following scheduled dates in the 2026, 2028, 2031, 2032, 2034, and 2037 seasons.